reselbob/TerrificTacos/README.md

 A [signal](./src/model/ISignal.ts) that describes an [Order](./src/model/Order.ts) is passed to a component called a [WorkflowController](./src/WorkflowController.ts).
 The signal has a property called `name` which indicates the step to which the signal applies.

-The WorkflowController passes the signal onto the system's [WebServer](./src/WebServer.ts) .
+The WorkflowController passes the signal onto the system's [WebServer](./src/WebServer.ts).
 The WebServer passes the signal on to a component called a [Workflow](./src/Workflow.ts).
-The workflow has the logic to process the Workflow step according the `name` property of the signal.
+The Workflow processes the Workflow steps according to the `name` property of the signal.
 The following is an example of the signal that starts the Workflow process.
 Notice that the value of the `name` property of the signal is `orderSubmitted`.

 ```json